 Anticipated resources are based on assumptions about future federal funding levels.
 Annual funding levels are dependent upon the annual Congressional appropriation process and changes in the number of formula recipients.
 The City also factors in potential changes to one or more of the formulas that may occur over the five year 2020-2024 Consolidated Plan planning period.
-Budgeted resources were approved by the City Council in December 2021.
+2024 budgeted resources were approved by the City Council in December 2023.
+The budgets were based on estimated 2024 HUD entitlement grant amounts made in the fall of 2023.
+US Congress passed a 2024 HUD entitlement budget in February 2024 but as of the drafted Action Plan actual award amounts to the City had not been announced by HUD.
+Upon notification of award the City will adjust its 2024 Action Plan budget in the following ways: